 Importantly, the first factor, the strength, nature, and stability of the child’s relationship with each parent, is given the greatest weight of all the factors.

-If you are fighting for custody of your child, call O’Brian & Associates today.
+If you are fighting for custody of your child, call the Washington child custody lawyers at O’Brian & Associates today.
 We have been proudly serving the great State of Washington for more than 30 years.
 We will stand in your corner and fight for your rights as a parent.